 Special courses not a part of the regular schedule but offered on an irregular schedule.
-Prerequisite: None.
-One to six semester hours

 BUSINESS 1311.
 INTRODUCTION TO BUSINESS.
 (BUSI 1301)

 Designed to present a general survey of the business world.
 The course covers ethics, economics, management, marketing, and finance and will assist students in selecting a major program of study.
 Fall, Spring.